widok/widok/docs/chapters/04-build-process.md

 To further reduce the build size, class names could be replaced by an empty string.
 The semantics of a program should never rely on class names.
 This optimisation is therefore safe to set.
 However, if your want to retain some class names, you could define exceptions, for example for classes from a certain namespace.

 Another option is to enable unchecked ``asInstanceOf`` casts.
 A cast should always be well-defined.
-If this cannot be ensured, a manual ``isInstanceOf`` check needs to be performed.
+If this cannot be ensured, a manual ``isInstanceOf`` check needs to be performed anyway.
 Expecting an exception to be thrown is a suboptimal way of dealing with potentially undefined casts.
 Under this assumption, ``asInstanceOf`` casts should work if unchecked.
 Scala.js lets you change the semantics for the sake of better performance.

 ```scala
 import org.scalajs.core.tools.sem._